Cases & Investigations

 2. Promptly pay any unpaid commissions that were resolved in connection with the remediation work noted above, plus 4% interest;

-3. Retain a Third-Party entity to review the Defendants’ commission systems to determine whether all remaining issues have been identified and remediated;
+3. Retain a third-party entity to review the defendants’ commission systems to determine whether all remaining issues were identified and remediated;

-4. Review a sampling of future premium and commission payments for two years to ensure that commissions are being correctly calculated;
+4. Review a sampling of future premium and commission payments for two years to ensure that commissions were being correctly calculated;

-5. Notify Class Counsel if any regulatory settlements are reached that conflict with the injunctive remedies agreed to in the settlement; and
+5. Notify Class Counsel if any regulatory settlements were reached that conflicted with the injunctive remedies agreed to in the settlement; and

 6. Enhance the level of detail in certain commission statements sent to agents going forward.